Developer: Aisystem Tokyo Publisher: Taito Release: 05/28/93 Genre: Shooter

 At least in the arcade.
 Night Striker was a beautiful game in the arcade with its ridiculous sprite scaling and art direction.
-While the Sega CD can scale sprites it isn’t anywhere close to as capable resulting in some of the most hideous pixellated sprites I’ve seen.
+While the Sega CD can scale sprites it is not as capable resulting in some of the most hideous pixellated sprites I have seen.
 From a distance it looks okay but once they approach the screen they devolve into indistinct blobs.
-All of that nice art is mostly wasted here.
+All of that nice art goes to waste here.
 I will give it credit for at least matching the speed of the arcade game.
 This is an incredibly fast game and the CD version replicates that almost perfectly.

 Your guess is as good as mine as to what the hell is happening.